SimphiweNgwenya/SimphiweNgwenya/README.md

 ## 📚 Education:

-- Bachelor of Science in Mathematics of Finance
+- Bachelor of Science in Mathematics of Finance, Wits University-South Africa
-- Bachelor of Science Honours in Mathematical Sciences
+- Bachelor of Science Honours in Mathematical Sciences, Wits University-South Africa
-- Master's in Business Analytics and Big Data (in progress)
+- Master's in Business Analytics and Big Data (in progress), IE University-Spain

 ## 📬 Let's Connect!